u-blox/XPLR-AOA-Door-Demo/README.md

 Works with serial port or UDP broadcast packets.

-Compile the solution using Visual Studion 2017 or newer.
+Compile the solution using Visual Studio 2017 or newer.
 Configure the application to use anchors connected over USB/UART or UDP.

 ## Disclaimer
 Copyright &copy; u-blox